eBay Launches Its First NFT Collection

-On 23 May, eBay launched its first exclusive NFT drop, starting at USD 10, as shared by the company on Twitter.
+On 23 May, eBay launched its first exclusive NFT drop.
+Prices started at a relatively affordable price of USD 10, as shared by the company on Twitter.

 This highly-anticipated collection is in partnership with the web3 platform OneOf, ice hockey legend Wayne Gretzky and sports media company Sports Illustrated.
 It features 13 exclusive 3D action figures of Gretzky.